Champagne in Seashells

-Champagne In Seashells is the 2nd release by Liam Finn, his first with Eliza-Jane Barnes.
+Champagne In Seashells is the second release by Liam Finn, his first with Eliza-Jane Barnes.
 The EP was recorded at Neil Finn's Roundhouse Studios in New Zealand and released on 21 September 2009.
 Liam Finn had been touring constantly for about two years with Barnes, heavily influencing the EP's theme of homesickness.
 The vinyl of Champagne in Seashells was released on Finn's label New Adventure.
-It includes a bonus track Captain Cat Is Crying with lines from the Dylan Thomas poem Under Milk Wood.
+It includes the bonus track "Captain Cat Is Crying" with lines from the Dylan Thomas poem Under Milk Wood.